Japanese Culture and Traditions: Not Crazy Rich! High Class in Japan

 First encounter with a high society in Japan

-A noble class still exists in Japan.
-I learned the surprising fact when I worked for the prefectural government in Nagoya (the fourth biggest city in Japan and TOYOTA’s home ground) about 20 years ago.
 The fact may be surprising only to me because I’m from Hokkaido.
-It is the area sometimes called the last frontier of Japan with a short history of only about 150 years.
-I had never seen such a class society until then.
-I think they’re different from just rich people.
+It is the area sometimes called the last frontier of Japan with a short history of only about 150 years, while Japan has a history of about 2600 years.
+In Hokkaido, I had never seen such a class society until then.
+By the way, I think noble-class people are different from just rich people.
 In my opinion, they are modest, exclusive (loyal to their own society), and mysterious.
 Mind you, I had and have nothing against them but just curiosity instead.

 Glimpse of a high society in Japan